-Incorporated towns in Washington County are Akron and Otis.
-Unincorporated communities include: Anton, Cope, Last Chance, Lindon Otis, Platner and Woodrow.
+Incorporated towns in Washington County are Akron.
+Unincorporated communities include: Anton, Cope, Last Chance, Lindon, Otis, Platner and Woodrow.

 The highest point of elevation in the county is 5433 feet situated at the Washington-Lincoln County line 11.8 miles south of Last Chance on Hwy 71 and 2.2 miles east on County Road 0, The lowest point of elevation in the county is in the far northeastern corner at 3913 feet just north of county road 54 east of Lone Star.

 Washington County is the 12th most extensive of the 64 counties of the State of Colorado with a total of 2524 square miles.
 Most of the land is dedicated to farming and ranching.
 The county has been a leader of all the Colorado counties in wheat production., Other crops grown are corn, oats, and millet.